nuonco/quickstart/README.md

 ## Creating an Install

 An install is a sandbox, with an instance of your app running in it.
 A sandbox defines the environment your app runs in.
 Currently, we have a pre-built sandbox that provides a VPC, an EKS cluster, and a Route53 zone.
 You don't need to own the AWS account you want to install to.
 Nuon just needs an IAM role with the requisite permissions to create a sandbox.
-You'll then be able to deploy your app to that sandbox, and will have a running install.
+You'll then be able to deploy your app to that sandbox and will have a running install.

 To enable you to provide the best possible experience for your customers, we offer 2 ways to set up that IAM role.